 Consider the case where a house collapsed on a son and his mother.
-Since it is not known who died first, the paternal brothers of the son claim that perhaps the mother died first, the son inherited her, and they should inherit him.
-The mother's relatives (for example, her paternal brothers) claim that perhaps the son died first, so he never inherited anything, and therefore they inherit the estate.
+Since it is not known who died first, the son's paternal brothers claim that perhaps the mother died first, the son inherited her, and they should inherit him.
+The mother's relatives (for example, her paternal brothers) claim that perhaps the son died first, so he never inherited anything, so they inherit the estate.

-Rabbi Akiva says that Beit Hillel and Beit Shammai argue in this case also, but Ben Azzai said to Rabbi Akiva, “We are in enough pain over what they disagree, and now you come to dispute a unanimous decision?”
+Rabbi Akiva says that Beit Hillel and Beit Shammai also argue in this case, but Ben Azzai said to Rabbi Akiva, "We are in enough pain over what they disagree, and now you come to dispute a unanimous decision?"

-Art: Van Gogh - Backyards of Old Houses in Antwerp in the Snow
+Art: Backyards of Old Houses in Antwerp in the Snow by Van Gogh

 Subscribe to: